 ADMINISTRATIVE SUSPENSION: The principal of the school, or the principal's designee, or the superintendent of schools may suspend a pupil from school for any reasons enumerated in Education Code Section 48900, for no more than five consecutive days.
 Suspension shall be imposed only when other means of correction fail to bring about proper conduct.
 However, a pupil, including an individual with exceptional needs, may be suspended for any of the reasons enumerated in Section 48900 upon a first offense, if the principal or superintendent of schools determines that the pupil violated subdivision a, b, c, d, or e of Section 48900, or that the pupil's presence causes a danger to persons or property or threatens to disrupt the instructional process.
 A manifest determination may be conducted based on the numbers of days suspended or a change of placement being reviewed due to the grounds of suspension.
 The total number of days for which a pupil may be suspended from school shall not exceed 20 school days in any school year, unless for purposes of adjustment, the pupil enrolls in or is transferred to another regular school, an opportunity school or class, or a continuation education school or class, in which case the total number of suspension days shall not exceed 30 in any school year.
 Students that have been suspended from school may only make up work at the teacher's discretion.
 Due dates will be set up by each individual teacher.
-The governing board of the school district may suspend a pupil enrolled in a continuation school or class for a period not longer than the remainder of the semester if any of the acts enumerated in Section
+The governing board of the school district may suspend a pupil enrolled in a continuation school or class for a period not longer than the remainder of the semester if any of the acts enumerated in Section 48900 occurred.

-48900 occurred.
 The suspension shall meet the requirements of Section 48915.

-ACADEMIC HONESTY: Oak View High School believes that effective learning cannot take place without a positive program that promotes personal integrity.
+positive program that promotes personal integrity.
 Additionally, the internet is a powerful learning tool, but students must understand what constitutes plagiarism.
-A student's long-term success in school, college, and career is based on what (s)he has learned, not on grades.
+A student's long-term success in school, college, and career is based on what they have learned, not on grades.
 Such success is also based on students utilizing research and creating something original with it.
-Thus, any assignment, project, test, or quiz that a student turns in is expected to reflect what (s)he has done.
+Thus, any assignment, project, test, or quiz that a student turns in is expected to reflect what they have done.
 Many students have come to believe that their grade, not their learning is the key to success.
 As a result, cheating, copying, and other forms of academic dishonesty have become widespread.
-To reduce the likelihood of such behaviors, we have instituted the following policy: A student is considered in violation of school policy on Academic Honesty when (s)he participates in any of the activities included in, but not limited to
+To reduce the likelihood of such behaviors, we have instituted the following policy: A student is considered in violation of school policy on Academic Honesty when they participate in any of the activities included in, but not limited to